97nomad/97nomad.github.io/content/blog/tasmota-tuya-perversions.md

 Also worth noting are the lines `“require_certificate” = false;` and `“tls_version” = “tlsv1.2`. \
 First line disables TLS authorization, leaving the password one, and the second enables traffic encryption. \
-Without the first one Tasmota cannot connect to MQTT, and without the second one Mosquitto will ignore all configured certificates and work in unprotected mode.
+Without the first one Tasmota cannot connect to MQTT, and without the second one Mosquitto will ignore all configured certificates and will work in unencrypted mode.

 On the Home Assistant side I have configured a bridge that will take all messages from the external MQTT and put them into the main MQTT. \
 Just because I already had MQTT configured for local stuff and didn't want to touch it.